ACTION ALERT: Help Stop Forced Electronic Animal ID!

 The solution is simple: Keep the 2013 Animal Disease Traceability Rule unchanged, allowing farmers and ranchers to identify their animal with traditional, low-tech forms of ID or electronic ID, depending on which works best for their operations.

 We urge you to take immediate action and voice your opposition to electronic animal ID mandates!
-Senator Rounds has introduced a vital one-sentence bill: “The Secretary of Agriculture shall not implement any rule or regulation requiring the mandatory use of electronic identification ear tags on cattle or bison.”

-I am concerned about this issue because [I am a rancher who relies on traditional metal tags; I am a small farmer in an isolated area without good access to tagging equipment; I am a consumer who wants to support local farmers, not international meatpackers … whatever it is, in a sentence or two, let them know why you are calling about this]
+I am concerned about this issue because [I am a rancher who relies on traditional metal tags; I am a small farmer in an isolated area without good access to tagging equipment; I am a consumer who wants to support local farmers, not international meatpackers …]” Whatever it is, in a sentence or two, let them know why you are calling about this.

 [You can add talking points from below, if you like - but the most important part is your story as a constituent!]

 Your action is vital to protect small farmers and ranchers and all those who depend on them for their food.
-Thank you for taking action now!

 ____________